HeinerEF/kirby-scssphp/README_critical_CSS.md

 Everything in `default.critical.scss` will be compiled and placed in your HTML head (not as a css-file but as css-code).
 All relative URLs in your critical SCSS will be automatically converted to the correct absolute URLs in your critical CSS.

-It is possible to create different SCSSs for each Kirby template.
+It is possible to create different critical SCSSs for each Kirby template.
 Just use the name of your template file for the SCSS file (e.g. `article.critical.scss` for `templates/article.php`), and place it in `assets/scss`.
 If no SCSS file for a template can be found, `default.critical.scss` will be used.

 ## Hints